Xanderyeng/motor_sage/README.md

-# My Autochek Car Marketplace
+# Car Auto Store
 ## Overview

-My Autochek Car Marketplace is a web application built with Next.js, React, and TypeScript that allows users to explore popular car makes, browse a list of available cars, view car details, and even watch videos of cars.
+Motor Store (sage) is a web application built with Next.js, React, and TypeScript that allows users to explore popular car makes, browse a list of available cars, view car details, and even watch videos of cars.
 This project is themed around cars and is based on the Bootstrap template provided.
+Slider JS and Framer Motion libraries have been utilized as well stop tailwind CSS for styling.

 ## Features